zeshutmax/cts/README.md

     - [ ] c) Namespaces are used to define CSS styles for HTML elements.
     - [ ] d) Namespaces are used to define database tables in WordPress.

-Apologies for the oversight.
-Let's make the assumption that the necessary post type and taxonomy are already registered in WordPress.
-We'll focus solely on the implementation of the `Employee` and `Company` classes within the plugin.

-Here's the updated code challenge:

 **OOP Code Challenge (WordPress):**